raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>6</td>
     <td>Manned Orbital EVA</td>
-    <td>This is a Manned Orbital that also includes a spacewalk.<br/><br/>
+    <td>This is a Manned Orbital that also includes a spacewalk.<br/>
-As seen on Voskhod 2, Gemini 4, others.</td>
+As seen on Voskhod 2 and Gemini 4.</td>
   </tr>
   <tr>
     <td>7</td>
     <td>Lunar Flyby</td>
     <td>Flies a probe past the Moon.
 Worth 5% lunar recon.
-This is a milestone step for the Lunar Probe Landing.<br/><br/>
+This is a milestone step for the Lunar Probe Landing.<br/>
 As seen on Luna 3 and Pioneer 4.</td>
   </tr>
   <tr>
     <td>8</td>
     <td>Lunar Probe Landing</td>
     <td>Lands a probe on the surface of the Moon.
-Worth 15% lunar recon, 5% on some failures.<br/><br/>
+Worth 15% lunar recon, 5% on some failures.<br/>
-As seen on Luna 9 and Surveyors 1, 3, 5, 6, 7.</td>
+As seen on Luna 9 and Surveyor 1, 3, 5, 6, 7.</td>
   </tr>
   <tr>
     <td>9</td>
     <td>Venus Flyby</td>
     <td>Flies a probe past the planet Venus.
 Earns prestige only.
-The most worthwhile planetary flyby.<br/><br/>
+The most worthwhile planetary flyby.<br/>
-As seen on Mariners 2, 5, 10, and Venera 1.</td>
+As seen on Mariner 2, 5, 10, and Venera 1.</td>
   </tr>
   <tr>
     <td>10</td>
     <td>Mars Flyby</td>
     <td>Flies a probe past the planet Mars.
 Earns prestige only.
-Takes 2 turns to arrive.<br/><br/>
+Takes 2 turns to arrive.<br/>
 As seen on Mariners 4, 6, 7.</td>
   </tr>
   <tr>
     <td>11</td>
     <td>Mercury Flyby</td>
     <td>Flies a probe past the planet Mercury.
-Earns prestige only.<br/><br/>
+Earns prestige only.<br/>
 As seen on Mariner 10.</td>
   </tr>
   <tr>
     <td>12</td>
     <td>Jupiter Flyby</td>
     <td>Flies a probe past the planet Jupiter.
 Earns prestige only.
-Takes 4 turns to arrive.<br/><br/>
+Takes 4 turns to arrive.<br/>
-As seen on Pioneer 10 and 11.</td>
+As seen on Pioneer 10, 11.</td>
   </tr>
   <tr>
     <td>13</td>
     <td>Saturn Flyby</td>
     <td>Flies a probe past the planet Saturn.
 Earns prestige only.
-Takes 7 turns to arrive.<br/><br/>
+Takes 7 turns to arrive.<br/>
 As seen on Pioneer 11.</td>
   </tr>
   <tr>
     <td>14</td>
     <td>Manned Orbital Docking</td>
     <td>A Manned Orbital that tests the docking module.
-DM gains 10% Safety on successes, 5% on failures.</td>
+DM gains 10% Safety on successes, 5% on failures.<br/>
+As seen on Gemini 8.</td>
   </tr>
   <tr>
     <td>15</td>